-Section 4.
+SECTION 2.
 The Planning Commission conducted a duly noticed public hearing to consider the application on June 18, 2019 at which time testimony and evidence, both oral and written, was presented to and considered by the Planning Commission.
-The Commission expressed continued concerns with anticipated parking impacts by not providing enough parking spaces on-site for the motel use and ancillary registration office while requesting too many parking spaces be paid in-lieu through the City's in-lieu program.
-The Commission continued the item to a later date and requested the applicant work on a design solution that would provide additional parking spaces or reduce the number of units thereby reducing the number of parking spaces required.
+The Commission expressed continued concerns with anticipated parking impacts by not providing enough parking spaces on-site for the motel use and ancillary registration office.
+The Commission continued the item to a later date and requested the applicants work on a design solution that would provide additional parking spaces or reduce the number of units thereby reducing the number of parking spaces required.